CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/a162.png)

 ## **Task 6: IP Groups**

+In this task, you'll create an IP Group in Azure, then use it in a firewall rule to allow access to a specific website from a Bastion VM.
+You'll first observe the blocked access, configure the rule with the IP Group, and then verify that the website loads correctly.

 1. Navigate to the home page in the Azure portal, search for **IP groups (1)** and **select (2)** from suggestions.